nickrout/TideTimes/README.md

 ## Structure

 Tidespy returns data via a json api.
 The tide data for a location is provided over a configurable number of days.
-Tide times a reported as a date in form YYYYMMDD (eg 20170118 for 18 Jan 2017), plus a nimber of minutes into the day, eg 345 means 05:45.
-This at first seemed odd but it makes sorting quite easy.
+Tide times a reported as a date in form YYYYMMDD (eg 20170118 for 18 Jan 2017), plus a number of minutes into the day, eg 345 means 05:45.
+This at first seemed odd but it makes sorting by date/time quite easy.

 I have two executables:

-tidespy.py downloads the data and stors it in two files, tides and turns. tides is essentially the whole json data, converted to a python dictionary. turns is just the tide turn information.
-I decided to do it because of my complete uselessness at python and to make the next script easier. updatetidespy.py takes a single argument as follows:
+tidespy.py downloads the json data and stores it in two files, tides and turns. ```tides``` is essentially the whole json data, converted to a python dictionary. ```turns``` is just the tide turn information.
+I decided to do it that way because of my complete uselessness at python and to make the next script easier.

+updatetidespy.py takes a single argument as follows:

+```tideupdatespy.py tideN``` - returns the time of tideN and whether it is Low or High

+```tideupdatespy.py heightN``` - returns the height on tide N.

+Where:

 N = 0 - last tide

 N = 1 - next tide

 N = 2 - the one after that

-```tideupdatespy.py tideN``` - returns the time of tideN and whether it is Low or High

-```tideupdatespy.py heightN``` - returns the height on tide N.

 Install dependencies: